utilityfueled/openmoderator-moderation-discord-bot/README.md

 -   Supports [sharding](https://discordjs.guide/sharding/) which is required when your bot is in 2500+ servers.
 -   Supports [clustering](https://github.com/KevinNovak/Discord-Bot-TypeScript-Template-Master-Api) which allows you to run your bot on multiple machines.

+## Event Listener

+## messageCreate

+The `messageCreate` event listener checks the text of each message for profanity and deletes profane messages.
+In order to use this feature, you must have an API key from OpenModerator.com and set OPEN_MODERATOR_API_KEY in your .env file.
+You can sign up for an API key at [OpenModerator.com](https://openmoderator.com).

+Note: the bot will not delete server admins' messages unless you grant the bot Administrator permissions in Server Settings -> Roles -> OpenModerator -> Permissions -> Advanced Permissions (this is not default)

 ## Commands